sadir06/Project_Brief/personal_statements/DenizYilmazkaya.md

 ```
 The obvious benefit of doing this is that it would expose edge cases that could have been missed by the current tests.

-Overall, this project gave me valuable experience in hardware design and verification in a team environment preparing me for professional engineering work.
+Overall, this project gave me valuable experience in hardware design and verification in a team environment, preparing me for professional engineering work.
 The systematic approach to testing and debugging not only ensured processor correctness but also created reusable frameworks that accelerated testing and design throughout the project.
-Even though at times debugging proved to be difficult, it was truly rewarding to see a final working product that has passed all the testing measures.
+Even though at times debugging proved to be difficult, it was truly rewarding to see a final working product that had passed all the testing measures.